Mammals

 Eastern Cotton Tail

-Cotton tails may be spotted in the Playalinda District around the ranger station.
+Eastern Cotton tails (Sylvilagus floridanus) may be spotted in the Playalinda District of the seashore around the entrance station.
 They forage during dusk and dawn hours.
-They are solitray and will be spotted singularly.
+They are solitary and will be spotted singularly.
 These quick runners can reach speeds of 18 miles per hour.
 Predators for the rabbit include hawks, owls, coyotes, and alligators.

 Beach Mouse